522539291/resorcerer/README.md

 If you're not familiar with the Prometheus [query language](https://prometheus.io/docs/querying/basics/), now is a good time to learn it.
 Also, to verify the setup you might want to use `curl http://prometheus-resorcerer.192.168.99.100.nip.io/api/v1/targets`.

-### Launch the resorcerer infra namespace-level daemon
+### Launch resorcerer

-Launch resorcerer as follows:
+In a nutshell, `resorcerer` is an namespace-level infrastructure daemon that you can ask to observe pods and get recommendations for the resource consumption.

+Launch `resorcerer` as follows (note: in vanilla Kubernetes, replace the `oc apply` with `kubectl apply`):

 ```
-$ oc project # make sure that you're in the resorcerer project
 $ oc apply -f deployments/all-resorcerer.yaml
 ```